Happy Sad (album): Inspirations and song analysis

 Happy Sad shares much in common with his later albums, Lorca and Blue Afternoon.
 Much of the material that would appear on those albums was written at the same time as the songs that appear on this album, representing the most productive and prolific period of Buckley's career.
 Buckley's musical tastes expanded during the period that the album was written.

 The first track, "Strange Feelin", was instrumentally inspired by Miles Davis' "All Blues" from Kind of Blue, while the melody of the song is totally original.

 "Buzzin' Fly" was written much earlier than the rest of the work and was originally performed with a group Buckley had during high school, the Harlequin 3, with bassist Jim Fielder and later lyricist, Larry Beckett.

 The third track, "Love from Room 109 at the Islander (On Pacific Coast Highway)", is a song composed of various movements and this represents the second time Buckley wrote in this manner, his previous effort being the title track of Goodbye and Hello.
 The segments of the song were written separately as "Danang" and "Ashbury Park", as demonstrated on the later released demo sessions, The Dream Belongs to Me: Rare and Unreleased 1968 - 1973.
 The final version of the song is backed by an 'ocean' sound effect, however this was not originally intended to feature on the song.
 Buckley and the band were happy with the take of song but because of a recording problem the track had a slight electric buzzing in the background.
 The producer solved this by muffling the buzzing with the ocean overdub.

 "Dream Letter" is an ode and apology to his ex-wife, Mary Guibert, and his son Jeff Buckley.
 This is the second song Buckley wrote about the pair, the first being "I Never Asked to Be Your Mountain" on his previous LP, Goodbye and Hello.
 In comparison to that song "Dream Letter" has a more apologetic tone, the lyrics reveal this with Buckley lamenting "Does he ever ask about me?".
 It would be over five years later that Buckley would meet with his son again.
-The name of the song would later be used for a live album: posthumous release Dream Letter: Live in London 1968.
+The name of the song would later be used for a live album, the posthumous release Dream Letter: Live in London 1968.
 The concert features much of the same personnel from the Happy Sad sessions.

 "Gypsy Woman" is a long track highlighting Buckley's vocal acrobatics and on the record has some qualities of a jam session.
 Buckley and his band were disappointed with its recording but the song would remain as part of Buckley's live repertoire for the following years.

 The closer of the album, "Sing a Song For You", is more similar to Buckley's work on Goodbye and Hello than to the songs on the rest of the album.
 It shares the verse/chorus style and folk leanings of "Song to the Siren", which though released on Starsailor, was written around the same period.